Anna Dormer, Countess of Carnarvon: Marriage and children

 On 27 February 1625, she was married to Robert Dormer, 1st Earl of Carnarvon, a match which secured her future, as Dormer was one of the wealthiest men in England at the time.
 The Countess of Carnarvon and her husband were regular performers in masques at court.
 He was an ardent Royalist and defied his father-in-law in fighting for King Charles I in the English Civil War.

 Their son Charles Dormer, 2nd Earl of Carnarvon was born on 25 October 1632, and baptised in St Benet's in London.
 Charles Dormer was educated at the University of Oxford, where he graduated Master of Arts in 1648.

+An anecdote of her can be found in the Strafford Papers (ii, 47).
+In 1639, she was chosen to perform in the court masque Salmacida Spolia but refused to dance in rehearsals on Sundays on religious grounds.
+A poem addressed to her is printed in Choice Drollery, 1656.

 Death and legacy

 Lady Carnarvon died on 3 June 1643 of smallpox.
-Anecdotes of her are to be found in the Strafford Papers (ii, 47) and the Sydney Papers (ii, 621) and a poem addressed to her is printed in Choice Drollery, 1656.

 Lord Carnarvon survived her only by a few months; he was killed at the first Battle of Newbury on 20 September 1643 by a lone trooper who chanced upon him returning from a successful cavalry charge.
 As he lay dying he was asked if he had one final request of the King.
 "No", he replied, "in an hour like this, I have no prayer but to the King of Heaven."

 Their eldest son, Charles, succeeded to the Earldom on his father's death, and became Hereditary Chief Avenor and Keeper of the King's Hawks.
 However, Charles Dormer died without a male heir in 1709 and with him the earldom of Carnarvon in the family of Dormer became extinct.

 Lady Carnarvon's portrait and that of her eldest son, Charles, was part of the exhibition of Anthony van Dyck's works at the Grosvenor Gallery in 1887.